 In 2001, Mr McGauchie was named Rabobank Agribusiness Leader of the year and awarded the Centenary Medal for services to Australian society through agriculture and business.

 In 2004 Mr McGauchie was appointed an Officer of the Order of Australia for services to the wool and grain industries.

-During the past three years, Mr McGauchie has served as a Director of the following listed company:
+During the past three years, Mr McGauchie has not served as a Director of any other listed company.